 Game Day Tailgates

 Below are some important elements to know about tailgating before you pack up the car for Game Day!
-When planning your trip to campus whether you will enjoy a tour of campus, listening to the band play or catching an academic event, even possibly grabbing a steak sandwich from the Knights of Columbus, other Notre Dame fans enjoy a different tradition on Game Day – TAILGATING!
+When planning your trip to campus to possibly enjoy a tour of campus, listen to the band, attend an academic event, purchase a steak sandwich from the Knights of Columbus, we have some Notre Dame fans that enjoy a different tradition on Game Day – TAILGATING!

 All campus lots open at 7 a.m. for all home game weekends.